-- 19(1) A Minister breaches this Act if the Minister, after the expiration of the relevant period referred to in section 21, owns or has a beneficial interest in publicly-traded securities. - (2) Subsection (1) does not apply to publicly-traded securities held in the Minister's blind trust in accordance with this Act. - (3) A Minister does not breach subsection (1) if - (a) the Minister acquires ownership of or a beneficial interest in publicly-traded securities with the prior approval of the Ethics Commissioner, or - (b) the Minister - (i) applies, prior to the expiration of the relevant period referred to in section 21, to the Ethics Commissioner for approval to retain ownership of or a beneficial interest in publicly-traded securities, and - (ii) either obtains the Ethics Commissioner's approval or, if the approval is refused, takes such steps as the Ethics Commissioner directs with respect to the disposition of the ownership or beneficial interest. - (4) The Ethics Commissioner may - (a) give an approval in respect of any publicly-traded securities under subsection (3)(a) or (b) if the Ethics Commissioner is that creates or appears to create a conflict between a private interest of the Minister or the Leader and the Minister's or the Leader's public duty.
+- 19(1) A Minister breaches this Act if the Minister, after the expiration of the relevant period referred to in section 21, owns or has a beneficial interest in publicly-traded securities. - (2) Subsection (1) does not apply to publicly-traded securities held in the Minister's blind trust in accordance with this Act. - (3) A Minister does not breach subsection (1) if - (a) the Minister acquires ownership of or a beneficial interest in publicly-traded securities with the prior approval of the Ethics Commissioner, or - (b) the Minister - applies, prior to the expiration of the relevant period referred to in section 21, to the Ethics Commissioner for approval to retain ownership of or a beneficial interest in publicly-traded securities, and - (ii) either obtains the Ethics Commissioner's approval or, if the approval is refused, takes such steps as the Ethics Commissioner directs with respect to the disposition of the ownership or beneficial interest. - (4) The Ethics Commissioner may - (a) give an approval in respect of any publicly-traded securities under subsection (3)(a) or (b) if the Ethics Commissioner is of the opinion that they are securities of a corporation the interests of which are not likely to be affected by decisions of the Government, or - (b) give an approval in respect of any publicly-traded securities under subsection (3)(b) if the Ethics Commissioner is of the opinion that disposition of the securities will cause financial loss to the Minister and the public interest does not require disposition by the Minister. - (5) An approval or direction given by the Ethics Commissioner under subsection (3) may be subject to any conditions prescribed by the Ethics Commissioner. - 20(1) A Minister breaches this Act if the Minister, after the expiration of the period referred to in section 21, that creates or appears to create a conflict between a private interest of the Minister, the Leader or the Chair and the Minister's, the Leader's or the Chair's public duty.